Allowable Costs

 • The student must provide documentation.

-For the purposes of verifying financial responsibility for any dependant(s) listed on the loan application, Alberta Student Aid may request for:
+For the purposes of verifying financial responsibility for any dependant(s) listed on the loan application, Alberta Student Aid may request:

 • supporting documentation showing living and custody arrangements (e.g., court orders, custody or written agreements),